-Comprised mainly of four constituent groups (state and federal systems leaders, researchers, program/practice leaders and policy advocates), attendees seek information that supports their role as decision-makers and influencers in the field.
+Comprised mainly of four constituent groups (state and federal systems leaders, researchers, program/practice leaders and policy advocates), attendees seek information that supports their role as decision-makers and influencers in the home visiting field and connected systems of care (immigration, pediatrics, housing, etc.).
 Accordingly, each workshop session is an important opportunity for speakers to engage leaders on the most pressing and innovative issues concerning the field today.
 During the formation process of your proposal, we encourage you to think critically about how you can maximize the forum to advance the needs of the field.

 - The session provides relevant and innovative content.
-Preference will be given to presentations that align with the field-building vision of the summit by highlighting important issues surrounding systems building, innovative and/or field-advancing practice(s), and creative/unique collaborations and partnerships.
+Preference given to presentations that align with the field-building vision of the Summit by highlighting important issues surrounding systems building, innovative and/or field-advancing practice(s), and creative/unique collaborations and partnerships.

 - Participants are provided multiple strategies that expand thinking and can be applied to practice.